-Depending on the app, you will see a badge indicating the number of notifications you have missed.
-On the Mail app, you’ll see the number of emails you haven’t seen.
-The Alarm & Clock app will show any active alarm.
-The badge for the Weather app will let you know of any weather related condition alert, and so on.
+Depending on the app, you’ll see a badge indicating the number of notifications you have missed.
+For example, in the “Mail” app, you’ll see the number of emails you haven’t seen.
+The “Alarm & Clock” app will show any active alarm.
+The badge for the “Weather” app will let you know of any weather related condition alert, and so on.